 The Energy Efficiency Directive (EED) is the key legislation setting the overall framework to deliver energy savings across the European Union.
 The directive was established in 2012 and revised in 2018 to include a 2030 perspective.
-Already in 2013, the Coalition has developed a guidebook for the implementation of the EED.
-In June 2021, the EED will be revised once again as a part of the Fit for 55 package, given the significant contribution of energy savings to reach a higher 2030 climate target.
+Already in 2013, the Coalition has developed a guidebook that helps with the implementation of the EED.
+In July 2021, the Commission published a proposal to recast the EED as a part of the Fit for 55 package, given the significant contribution of energy savings to reach a higher 2030 climate target.

 The EED sets the 2020 and 2030 energy efficiency targets and a series of measures that contributes to their achievement.